Employment

 • Serve in an on-call rotation with other ACHDs and CHDs and proactively visit halls and respond to situations as they arise.

-• Assist and coordinate with residence life facility management for residence halls including conducting room checks, reporting and following up on housekeeping issues/concerns, and maintenance issues.
+• Assist coordinate with residence life facility management for residence halls including conducting room checks, reporting and following up on housekeeping issues/concerns, and maintenance issues.

 To Apply: